 Malaysia police release images of suspects in Palestinian professor shooting

-KUALA LUMPUR: Malaysia police on Monday (Apr 23) released sketches of the two suspects in the shooting of Palestinian professor Fadi Mohammad al-Batsh.
+KUALA LUMPUR: Malaysian police on Monday (Apr 23) released sketches of the two men suspected of shooting Palestinian professor Fadi Mohammad al-Batsh in Kuala Lumpur.

-The 35-year-old university lecturer, who comes from a prominent Hamas family in Gaza, was gunned down outside his apartment block in Kuala Lumpur on Saturday at about 6am.
+The 35-year-old university lecturer, who comes from a prominent Hamas family in Gaza, was gunned down outside his apartment block on Saturday at about 6am.

 Footage from a closed-circuit television camera near the scene showed the two assailants waiting for about 20 minutes for the lecturer to emerge from the condominium, said the police.

-Twenty gun shots were fired by the suspects, according to Inspector-General of Police Mohamad Fuzi, adding that 14 bullets were found on the victim following a post-mortem.
+Twenty gun shots were fired by the suspects, Inspector-General of Police Mohamad Fuzi told reporters, adding that 14 bullets were found on the victim following a post-mortem.

-The police chief described the suspects as fair-skinned and well-built with distinct European or Middle Eastern features, and they were believed to be riding BMW GS or Kawasaki Versys motorcycles.
-The police are appealing for eyewitnesses to come forward.
+The images of the suspects are based on descriptions by witnesses, said the police chief.
+He described them as fair-skinned, about 180cm tall and well-built, with distinct European or Middle Eastern features.

+Both suspects were believed to be riding BMW GS or Kawasaki Versys motorcycles, the police added, appealing for eyewitnesses to come forward.

+Authorities are not sure if the men are still in Malaysia.
+"We cant close off our exits and we don't have any other information apart from the photofit," said the police chief.

 Relatives of the professor have blamed Israel's Mossad spy agency for the killing.